 The very fact that you admire certain qualities in others is because you have those qualities in common.
 Much like the Page, you may still be finding out how to make these qualities your own.
 Don't try to "compare" yourself to the abilities, talents, and achievements of others.
 Instead, look at the force "behind" those talents, and you will see you are on this planet to strengthen those same attributes within yourself.

-For example; anyone who really knows me knows that I absolutely adore Judy Garland.
+For example; anyone who really knows me knows that I absolutely love Judy Garland.
 I marvel at her talent, but more importantly I love her fearless authenticity on stage.
-She took risks and performed concerts until shortly before she died, all the while struggling with deep personal insecurity and a cruel tabloid press that wanted to rip her apart every day to sell magazines.
+She took risks and performed in concerts until shortly before she died, all the while struggling against a very cruel tabloid press that wanted to rip her apart every day.
 This would hurt her deeply, but she would overcome it with a joke, and get others to laugh with her.
 She would get on stage knowing that people were "judging her," for her personal struggles, but she still had the courage to sing straight into the hearts of her audience.
 By vulnerably sharing her shadows in the open, she helped her audiences (whom she adored), heal their own troubles with a song.

 Now I'll never be a singer......
-However, I find myself working on being more vulnerable and fearless every day.
+However, I find myself working on being more vulnerable and fearless everyday.
 I also learn from Judy to trust and believe in my talents, to openly share them, and to be my authentic self around others.
 I can't let the fear of being ridiculed for being gay, being a tarot card reader, or being different, keep me from trying to feel connected with others in the world.
-Some days I'm more courageous than others, but I still aspire to reveal my authentic self despite my personal fears.
+Some days I'm more courageous than others, but I still aspire to couragiously show my authentic self.

-Today acknowledge the qualities you admire most in your heroes and see that you share this magic in common.
-You are kindred souls.
+Today acknowledge the qualities you admire most in your heroes and make them your own.
+You too share this magic.